 Nationstar Can't Duck Mortgage Insurance Class Claims

-Law360, New York (July 20, 2016, 10:15 PM EDT) -- Nationstar Mortgage Holdings Inc. must face a putative class action claiming that the company refused to terminate consumers’ private mortgage insurance in accordance with their mortgage agreements, a Pennsylvania federal judge said Wednesday.
+By John Kennedy (July 20, 2016, 10:15 PM EDT) -- Nationstar Mortgage Holdings Inc. must face a putative class action claiming that the company refused to terminate consumers' private mortgage insurance in accordance with their mortgage agreements, a Pennsylvania federal judge said Wednesday.

 U.S. District Judge Stewart Dalzell said that plaintiff Sue Song's first amended complaint contains enough factual matter to plausibly state her claims of breach of contract and unjust enrichment against Nationstar and that the Homeowners Protection Act doesn't preempt those claims.